-As the day declines, the hum of labour dies away, and, after the sun is set, perfect stillness reigns in every wellordered household, and not a foot-fall is heard in the village street.
+As the day declines, the hum of labour dies away, and, after the sun is set, perfect stillness reigns in every well-ordered household, and not a foot-fall is heard in the village street.
 It cannot be denied, that even the most scriptural, missing the excitement of their ordinary occupations, anticipate their usual bed-time.
 The obvious inference from this fact is skilfully avoided by certain ingenious reasoners, who allege, that the constitution was originally

-^{} This description is executed with admirable truth and humour; yet it has, we fear, in these times of disregard to the sacredness of this institution, a slight tendency to make the ancient atrict observance of the Subbath appear somewhat ridiculous.
-It is not to be regretted, that he austerity and gloom, which pervaded the character of the Puritane, has notirely disappeared j-but it is to be regretted, that so much, which was truly religious, should have field along with it.-Exp so organized, as to require an extra quantity of sleep on every seventh night.
+^{} This description is executed with admirable truth and humour; yet it has, we fear, in these times of disregard to the sacredness of the institution, a slight tendency to make the ancient strict observance of he Sabbath appear somewhat ridiculous.
+It is not to he regretted, that the ansterity and gloom, which pervaded the character of the Puritans, nas entirely disappeared;-but it is to be regretted, that so much, which was truly religious, should have fled along with it.-Ep so organized, as to require an extra quantity of sleep on every seventh night.
 We recommend it to the curious to inquire, how this peculiarity was adjusted, when the first day of the week was changed from Saturday to Sunday.

 The Sabbath morning is as peaceful as the first hallowed day.
-Not a human sound is heard without the dwellings. and, but for the lowing of the herds, the crowing of the cocks, and the gossiping of the birds, animal life would seem to be extinct, till, at the bidding of the church-going bell, the old and young issue from their habitations, and, with solemn demeanor, bend their measured steps to the meeting-house ;- the families of the minister, the squire. the doctor, the merchants, the modest gentry of the village, and the mechanic and labourer, all arrayed in their best, all meeting on even ground, and all with that consciousness of independence and equality, which breaks down the pride of the rich, and rescues the poor from servility, envy, and discontent.
-If a morning salutation is reciprocated, it is in a suppressed voice; and if, perchance, nature, in some reckless urchin, burst forth in laughter-" My dear, you forget it's Sunday," is the ever ready reproof.
+Not a human sound is heard without the dwellings. and, but for the lowing of the herds, the crowing of the cocks, and the gossiping of the birds, animal life would seem to be extinct, till, at the bidding of the church-going bell, the old and young issue from their habitations, and, with solemn demeanor, bend their measured steps to the meeting-house;-the families of the minister, the squire, the doctor, the merchants, the modest gentry of the village, and the mechanic and labourer, all arrayed in their best, all meeting on even ground, and all with that consciousness of independence and equality, which breaks down the pride of the rich, and rescues the poor from servility, envy, and discontent.
+If a morning salutation is reciprocated, it is in a suppressed voice; and if, perchance, nature, in some reckless urchin, burst forth in laughter-"My dear, you forget it's Sunday," is the ever ready reproof.